Intro

 - Microphysiological Systems (MPS): “Organs-on-a-chip” that mimic human physiology.

-- Pharmacokinetic parameters (e.g., clearance, volume of distribution, half-life).
+- Data Interpretation:- Pharmacokinetic parameters (e.g., clearance, volume of distribution, half-life).

 - Drug-drug interaction potential (e.g., Ki, IC50).